-Our Governance Committee identifies, evaluates and recommends for nomination by our Board of Directors individuals for election as directors of our Board.
+Our Governance Committee identifies, evaluates and recommends individuals for nomination by our Board of Directors for election as directors of our Board.
 The committee generally identifies nominees based upon recommendations by our directors and management.
 In addition, our Governance Committee also considers recommendations properly submitted by our stockholders.
 The committee may retain recruiting professionals to assist in the identification and evaluation of candidates for director nominees.
 To date, we have not paid any third parties to assist us in this process.

 In selecting nominees for our Board of Directors, the Governance Committee considers candidates based on the need to satisfy the applicable rules and regulations of the Securities and Exchange Commission and the rules of the Nasdaq National Market, including the requirements for independent directors and an audit committee financial expert.
-Our Governance Committee also evaluates candidates in accordance with its charter, assessing a number of factors, including the extent to which the candidate contributes to the range of talent, skill and expertise appropriate for our Board generally, and the candidate's integrity, business acumen, understanding of our company's business and industry, diversity, availability, the number of other boards on which the candidate serves, independence of thought, and overall ability to represent the interests of all stockholders of our company.
+Our Governance Committee also evaluates candidates in accordance with its charter, assessing a number of factors, including the extent to which the candidate contributes to the range of talent, skill and expertise appropriate for our Board generally and the candidate's integrity, business acumen, understanding of our company's business and industry, diversity, availability, commitments to serve on other boards, independence of thought, and overall ability to represent the interests of all stockholders of our company.
 The Governance Committee uses the same standards to evaluate nominees proposed by our directors, management and stockholders.

-Stockholders can recommend qualified candidates for our Board of Directors by writing to our Corporate Secretary at FormFactor, Inc., 2140 Research Drive, Livermore, California 94550.
+Stockholders can recommend qualified candidates for our Board of Directors by writing to our Corporate Secretary at FormFactor, Inc., 7005 Southfront Road, Livermore, California 94551.
 When making recommendations, a stockholder should submit recommendations for individuals that meet at least the criteria outlined above.
 Such recommendations should be accompanied by the information required by our bylaws and Regulation 14A under the Securities Exchange Act of 1934, which includes evidence of the nominating stockholder's ownership of FormFactor common stock, biographical information regarding the candidate, and the candidate's written consent to serve as a director if elected.
-We require that any such recommendations for inclusion in our proxy materials for our 2005 Annual Meeting of Stockholders be made no later than December 24, 2004 to ensure adequate time for meaningful consideration by the committee.
-See "Proposals for 2005 Annual Meeting of Stockholders" for additional information regarding deadlines for submitting proposals.
+We require that any such recommendations for inclusion in our proxy materials for our 2006 Annual Meeting of Stockholders be made no later than

+December 15, 2005 to ensure adequate time for meaningful consideration by the Governance Committee.
+See "Proposals for Our 2006 Annual Meeting of Stockholders" for additional information regarding deadlines for submitting proposals.
 Properly submitted recommendations will be forwarded to our Governance Committee for review and consideration.
 The committee may consider in the future whether our company should adopt a more formal policy regarding stockholder nominations.

-After evaluating Dr. Khandros and Dr. Davidow, our Governance Committee recommended to our Board of Directors in accordance with its charter, and our Board approved, the nomination of these current directors for election to our Board at our Annual Meeting.
+After evaluating Dr. Bahrami and Mr. Everett, our Governance Committee recommended to our Board of Directors in accordance with its charter, and our Board approved, the nomination of these current directors for election to our Board at our Annual Meeting.

-Stockholder Communications with our Board
+Stockholder Communication with Our Board